 One of the most common questions we are asked is, “Is DuraCoat really durable?”

 The short answer is, “Yes, it is.”
 The durability of DuraCoat is the reason that we began offering DuraCoat finishes in the first place.
-It was through my own experience that I became so impressed with this finish that I first became interested in doing DuraCoat for others.
+It was through my own experience that I became so impressed with this finish that I became interested in doing DuraCoat for others.

 Instead of trying to describe the durability, or using some kind of test that may or may not have any real meaning for a real world user, we will take a look at a couple of weapons to see how their DuraCoat finishes have held up.

 The first is an XD® Pistol.
 I purchased this pistol used but with very little wear about 5 1/2 years ago.
 At the time, I was doing a lot of explosives work and spending a lot of time drilling rock for blasting.
-I constantly had rock dust on everything, and within a few months there was almost no black finish left on the slide.
+I constantly had abrasive rock dust on everything, and within a few months there was almost no black finish left on the slide.
 People asked why my pistol looked so bad when I did finishes for other people, so I decided to do some experimenting with it.
 I coated it black with artwork on the frame, and someone was wanting to see an example of a tribal design at the time, so I did that on the slide.
 For five years I have carried it daily.
 Basically, if I am dressed, I am wearing it in a holster.
 I have fired hundreds of rounds each of .40 S&W, 357 SIG, and 9mm through the pistol and have lent it to students who have used it hard in multi-day shooting courses.
-I first carried it in a Kydex holsgter for about a year, then in a couple leather holsters since then.
+I first carried it in a Kydex holster for about a year, then in a couple leather holsters since then.
 I have used it to test other holsters.
-I don’t baby the pistol, and in fact, there are many times that I will crawl under a vehicle or something and hear it grating against the pavement.
-I would say that this pistol sees a lot more abuse than the average CCW pistol, but less than a military issue pistol riding in a thigh holster in combat, for example.
+I don’t baby the pistol, and in fact, there are many times that I crawl under a vehicle or something and hear it grating against the pavement.
+I would say that this pistol sees a lot more abuse than the average CCW pistol, but less than a military issue pistol riding in a thigh holster in combat.
 Here are the photos of its current condition:

 Left side of the pistol after five years.
 Notice the edges of the controls are showing some bare steel from holster wear.
 The corners of the slide and rear sight show both wear and chipping from being beaten around in use and training courses.
 Notice the deeply worn area on the front of the thumb-rest part of the frame.
 This was where a Blackhawk Serpa holster actually wore deeply into the polymer of the frame prior to finishing.
 Not sure why the polymer Serpa caused this kind of damage, while it seems that Kydex® holsters do not.

-Notice that the tan, which is a much lighter coat than the black base coat, is only slightly starting to wear along the sharp corner of the textured area of the grip in Old Bill’s guidon and the tail of his horse.
+Notice that the tan, which is a much thinner coat than the black base coat, is only slightly starting to wear along the sharp corner of the textured area of the grip in Old Bill’s guidon and the tail of his horse.
 The corner of the slide has been chipped to metal from being banged around.

 Notice the corners of the slide and rear sight – I beat this part of the pistol against stuff all the time when carrying it.
 Though it is hard to see in the photo, the right edges of the rear sight are actually peened over from being battered on stuff that I run it into.
 The DuraCoat chipped off of this corner of the slide and rear sight within about a year as the result of banging against rock drills when I was working on them.
 The corners of the ejection port show holster wear through the tan to the black, with the very corners worn to steel.
 Surprisingly, the sharp edges under the tan sabers have not worn through to black at all.